Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Introduction

 Inverse problems are encountered in many fields, such as medical images, radar, geophysics and oceanography, where the unknown must be estimated from noisy, incomplete, and indirect measurements.
 Although inverse problems can be solved using optimization approaches, Bayesian approaches are particularly attractive, as it offers a coherent framework for uncertainty quantification.
 To carry out Bayesian inference, it is often required to perform Markov chain Monte Carlo (MCMC) simulations.
 However, obtaining accurate, efficient and reliable Bayesian solutions becomes significantly more challenging when dealing with ultra high dimensional problems.
 In this situation, the computational demands become prohibitively expensive and time consuming.
 Consequently, the design of an efficient sampler under specific prior distribution becomes critically important, which is the central task of large scale inverse problems~\cite{lucka2012fast,zhou2020bayesian,durmus2022proximal}.

 The prior plays a critical role in inverse problems, as this type of problems are typically ill-posed, leading to noisy, unstable estimates.
 Regularisation techniques have proven to be useful in such cases \cite{bardsley2018computational}.
 In the Bayesian setting, regularisation can be deployed via appropriate prior setting.
 Popular priors used in Bayesian inverse problem includes $\mathrm{L}_1$-type prior~\cite{lucka2012fast}, total variation prior~\cite{lassas2004can}, Besov space priors~\cite{lassas2009discretization,dashti2012besov} and Markov random field (MRF) priors~\cite{bardsley2018computational} (Laplace MRF~\cite{bardsley2012laplace}, Cauchy MRF~\cite{suuronen2022cauchy}).
-The global-local shrinkage family of priors, allowing for extra flexibility in both local and global hyper parameter specification, has become popular in high dimensional statistic due to its superior theoretical properties\cite{carvalho2010horseshoe,song2023nearly} and empirical performance \cite{johndrow2020scalable}.
+The global-local shrinkage family of priors, which has heavy tail and put sufficient probability mass around $0$, has become popular in high dimensional statistic due to its superior theoretical properties~\cite{carvalho2010horseshoe,song2023nearly} and empirical performance \cite{johndrow2020scalable}.
 More recently, the horseshoe prior~\cite{carvalho2010horseshoe}, which is one of the most popular global-local shrinkage priors, for sparse Bayesian modeling, has been used by~\cite{uribe2023horseshoe} for edge-preserving linear inverse problems.